 Verifiable Credentials

-Digital credentials are becoming more commonly used to assert and transfer information about individuals, organisations and things.
-A credential is a structred document that that contains key-value pairs (referred to as claims).
-W3C Verifiable Credentials (VCs) is a specification that enable individuals, organisations and things to share credentials with third-parties to prove they poses certain attributes, knowledge and permissions in a machine-verifiable way.
+Digital credentials are becoming more commonly used to assert and transfer information about people, entities and things.
+A credential is a structred document that contains key-value pairs (referred to as claims).
+The W3C Verifiable Credentials (VCs) Data Model is a specification that enables people, entities and things to share credentials with third-parties to prove they possess certain attributes, knowledge and permissions in a machine-verifiable way.

 VCs are compiled of a set of claims made about a Holder / Subject.
 They can be imagined as digital equivalents of physical documents (e.g. driver licences, passports, birth certificates).
 What differentiates them from physical documents and other non-secure forms of digital data is that they are tamper-resistant and can be cryptographically verified.
 In addition to this, VCs: